SarthakVerma18/Intern-Guidance/Flow_Traders.md

 ---
 ### 👥 Interview Pattern
 - There were **2 rounds of interviews**, both online.
 - The rounds were **focused on Probability and Expectation Value**.
+- The 2nd round is a case round, where you are provided with some money and are asked about your strategy of investment for a set of events with some odds that they would provide
+- Note that in both rounds, they expect you to be clear with the very basics of probability, even more so than other quants such as JS or Optiver.
 - Be very clear with your **resume**, the **past projects and internships** that you have done.
 In case you have done a **finance project**, especially in the area of Quant Research, be prepared to **answer any sorts of questions** on it.
 - Speak out your thoughts, and answer stuff **intuitively**.